zapier/zapier-platform/packages/cli/README-source.md

 ### OAuth2

-Zapier's OAuth2 implementation is based on the `authorization_code` flow, similar to [GitHub](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps) and [Facebook](https://developers.facebook.com/docs/facebook-login/guides/advanced/manual-flow).
+Zapier's [OAuth2](https://oauth.net/2/) implementation is based on the `authorization_code` flow, similar to [GitHub](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps) and [Facebook](https://developers.facebook.com/docs/facebook-login/guides/advanced/manual-flow).

-> To create a new integration with OAuth2, run `zapier init [your app name] --template oauth2`.
-You can also check out [our working example app](https://github.com/zapier/zapier-platform/tree/main/example-apps/oauth2).
+> To create a new integration with OAuth2, run `zapier init [your integration name] --template oauth2`.
+You can also check out [our working example integration](https://github.com/zapier/zapier-platform/tree/main/example-apps/oauth2).

-If your app's OAuth2 flow uses a different grant type, such as `client_credentials`, try using [Session auth](#session) instead.
+If your integration's OAuth2 flow uses a different grant type, such as `client_credentials`, try using [Session auth](#session) instead.

 The OAuth2 flow looks like this:

-  1. Zapier sends the user to the authorization URL defined by your app.
+  1. Zapier sends the user to the authorization URL defined by your integration.
   2. Once authorized, your website sends the user to the `redirect_uri` Zapier provided.
 Use the `zapier describe` command to find out what it is: ![](https://zappy.zapier.com/83E12494-0A03-4DB4-AA46-5A2AF6A9ECCC.png)
   3. Zapier makes a backend call to your API to exchange the `code` for an `access_token`.
   4. Zapier stores the `access_token` and uses it to make calls on behalf of the user.